 Provisioned throughput Foundation Model APIs

-See Provisioned throughput Foundation Model APIs for a list of supported model architectures.
+See Provisioned throughput Foundation Model APIs for a list of supported model architectures for provisioned throughput endpoints.

 Requirements

-You can install base foundation models to Unity Catalog by using the Databricks Marketplace.
+Alternatively, you can install foundation models to Unity Catalog from Databricks Marketplace.

 Databricks recommends serving the DBRX Instruct model for your workloads.
-To serve the DBRX Base and DBRX Instruct models using provisioned throughput, you must follow the guidance in the previous section to install these models to Unity Catalog from the Databricks Marketplace.
+To serve the DBRX Instruct model using provisioned throughput, follow the guidance in [Recommended] Deploy foundation models from Unity Catalog.

 DBRX models use the following default system prompt to ensure relevance and accuracy in model responses: